BellSharps Australian Shepherds

 AKC Breeder with H.E.A.R.T., AKC Canine Good Citizen Evaluator, Associate Dog Trainer, American Kennel Club Canine College, Puppy Culture Breeder.

-• Kaity has been a member of Good Dog for over 5 years
+• Kaity has been a member of Good Dog for almost 6 years

 Kaity was screened for responsible practices and has been a member since 2020.